Hyatt’s New Alila Mayakoba Opens, Replacing Andaz After Renovation

 Alila Mayakoba spa treatment room

 Hyatt has quite the pipeline of new luxury hotels in Mexico.
-We’ll soon see the opening of the Park Hyatt Los Cabos, and then next year we should see the opening of the Park Hyatt Cancun and Park Hyatt Mexico City.
+We recently saw the opening of the Park Hyatt Los Cabos, and then within the next year or so we’re supposed to see the opening of the Park Hyatt Cancun and Park Hyatt Mexico City.

 Alila Mayakoba rates & points requirements